Linuxfabrik/monitoring-plugins/check-plugins/keycloak-memory-usage/README.md

 ## Overview

-Monitors Java heap and non-heap memory usage of a Keycloak server via its HTTP API and alerts when memory usage exceeds configurable thresholds.
+Monitors Java heap and non-heap memory usage of a Keycloak server via its HTTP API.
+Alerts when memory usage exceeds the configured thresholds, and if the server does not report memory information to the account the check authenticates with, which Keycloak grants only to an account holding the "manage-realm" role in its administration realm.
+Tested with Keycloak 17 and later.

 **Important Notes:**

 * Verified against Keycloak 17 to 26
+* The account the check authenticates with needs the client role `manage-realm` of the `master-realm` client.
+Keycloak 26.7 and later report the `memoryInfo` section of `/admin/serverinfo` only to an account holding that role, so an account set up with a narrower role reports UNKNOWN after the server is upgraded
 * All API paths are relative to `--url`.
 An instance that serves below a context path (Keycloak 16 and older by default, or a Quarkus instance started with `--http-relative-path=/auth`) needs that path in `--url`, for example `--url=http://127.0.0.1:8080/auth`
 * See [Creating an API user account to monitor Keycloak](https://linuxfabrik.github.io/monitoring-plugins/plugins-keycloak/) for setting up the required API credentials.